pluralsh/documentation/pages/getting-started/cloud-shell-quickstart.md

 {% tabs %}
 {% tab title="AWS" %}
-For AWS, you'll need to create or use a user with AdministratorAccess and create an Access Key for Plural to use.
+For AWS, you'll need to create or use a user with AdministratorAccess and create an access key for Plural to use.

 To create a new user, navigate to the IAM section of your AWS Console.